1. What is psychotherapy and how does it differ from talking to a friend?

 SAMHSA

-National clearinghouse for alcohol & other drug abuse information
+National clearinghouse for alcohol & other drug abuse information.

-San Francisco
+San Francisco AIDS Foundation

 Services & programs to improve the quality of life for people living with HIV/AIDS and reduce the number of new infections that occur each year